8 Best Homeowners Insurance Companies in Missouri of 2023

 - Bundling - If you bundle two or more policies with Farmers, you’ll save money.

-- Claims-Free discount - If you never make a claim for three years or more, you’ll get a discount.
+- Claims-Free discount - If you never claim for three years or more, you’ll get a discount.

 Farmers Homeowners Insurance Pros & Cons